Ahmednas211/Wordpress-using-LAMP-Stack/README.md

   - Facilitates content sharing across EC2 instances in AZ 1 and AZ 2, mirroring the setup of Web Server 1 and Web Server 2.
 This design ensures high availability and scalability for our WordPress site.

+7. Configure WordPress site with your information

+  - Prior to the configuration of WordPress, use your ec2 public IP address to direct you to the WordPress site.

+  - Configure WordPress with private information and make sure you access the WordPress admin page.

 3. DNS and SSL/TLS Certificate Setup: